Before we begin listing some famous blue-chip artists, let’s discuss what blue-chip art actually is.

 Some notable pieces by Banksy include Love Is In The Air (which sold for £209,104), Pulp Fiction prints (selling for over £130,000 at auction), and Devolved Parliament (sold for £9.8 million).
 Napalm is another popular piece by Banksy, with 500 unsigned and 150 signed prints being released back in 2004, as well as 27 orange proofs and 27 rainbow proofs, both signed.

 View our Banksy pieces today or make a smart investment in Banksy’s artwork with Grove Gallery.
 Banksy’s art is a great investment choice – his work not only retains its value but has a history of increasing in value over time.

 Pablo Picasso is one of the world’s greatest artists, widely recognised for his cubism and surrealism pieces.
-His career, however, was so extensive that his artwork falls into many stylistic periods.
+His career, however, was so extensive that his artwork fell into many stylistic periods.

 Spearheading the Cubism movement, Picasso had a huge impact on the art world.
 His artwork has a history of increasing in value, making him a popular blue-chip artist.
 In fact, a Picasso piece sold for over $100 million at Sotheby’s, which was a record-breaking sale.
 Invest in Picasso today with Grove Gallery.
 You can liaise with our expert art advisors to help you make the right decision.

 Keith Haring is another popular blue-chip name; one of the world’s most renowned modern artists.
 His work began in the subways of New York, featuring chalk outlines.
 This quickly developed into eye-catching, expansive murals.